Authors@Wharton Speaker Series

 How do I schedule my sessions and what happens between coaching sessions?

-Your coach will reach out with an email in January with date options, which will be posted on the scheduler.
+Your coach will reach out with an email with date options, which will be posted on the scheduler.
 Between sessions, you and your coach will craft homework and field assignments for you to practice in order to help you support your learning goals.
 Prior to each new session, you will complete a prep form in which is designed to help you reflect on your learning from your practice assignments and frames your next coaching session.

 Who are the coaches and how do you match coaches and students?